fredwu/fredwu.me-v3/src/pages/manager-readme/index.md

 ## Receiving and Providing Feedback

 Feedback should be provided and received as soon as possible.
-Instead of waiting for our next 1:1, or the next Officevibe survey, or the next watercooler conversation, grab me and let's talk it out.
+Instead of waiting for our next 1:1, or the next survey, or the next water-cooler conversation, grab me and let's talk it out.

 Every person is different, and therefore every project and every team are different.
 There is __always__ room for improvement, for __everyone__.
 So, if you have any feedback for me, please come talk to me, I promise I won't bite! ;)